SilverAzide/Clipboard-Meter/README.md

 * Scales to any desired size.

 **NOTE:**<br>
 The installer is in the form of a patch, which will patch your existing [Gadgets](https://github.com/SilverAzide/Gadgets) installation without affecting your existing configuration or layouts.
-If you don't have the Gadgets suite installed, these will install as standalone skins.
+If you don't have the Gadgets suite installed, this will install as a standalone skin.

 ## Requirements
 Rainmeter 4.3.1 or later: <https://www.rainmeter.net>.<br>